hohehohe2/timeKeeper/readme.txt

 				GDotNode: Dot node

 # ------------------------------------------------------
-MNode
+MTreeNode, GTreeNodeCanvasBase

+MTreeNode is;
 	- Model components, no sense of GUI
 	- Has attribute
 	- Has hierarchy
 	- Event notification mechanism
 	- Supports pickling
 	- For general purpose

-		MNode: Base class of a model nodes that support attribute, event notification, grouping

-# ------------------------------------------------------
-GNodeCanvasBase

-- A class incharge of creating and registering GNode (ie. for GUI) from MNode network
+GTreeNodeCanvasBase is;
+	- GCanvas to be used with MTreeNode classes
-- Every MNode that a canvas is displaying has the same parent
+	- Every MTreeNode that a canvas is displaying has the same parent
+	- Incharge of creating and registering GNode subclass instance from MTreeNode
-- Subclass should provide MNode subclass -> GNode subclass mapping
+	- Abstract, subclass should provide MTreeNode subclass -> GNode subclass mapping
 	- GNode subclass constructors must be compatible with this node
 	- For general purpose

-		GCanvas
+		object(Python)
+			MTreeNode: Base class of a model nodes with attribute, event notification, grouping GCanvas
-			GNodeCanvasBase: GCanvas to be used with MNode classes
+			GTreeNodeCanvasBase: GCanvas to be used with MTreeNode classes

 # ======================================================
 MTaskNode, MTaskDotNode

-- Model nodes for time keeper application
+- Model nodes for time keeper application (though MTaskDotNode can be used for any application)

-		MNode
+		MTreeNode
-			MTaskNode: Regular task model node
+			MTaskNode: Regular task model node for time keeper
-			MTaskDotNode: Dot model node
+			MTaskDotNode: Dot model node for time keeper

 # ------------------------------------------------------
 GTaskNode, GTaskDotNode

 - Gui nodes for time keeper application (though GTaskDotNode can be used for any application)
-- These are compatible with GNodeCanvasBase requirement
+- These are compatible with GTreeNodeCanvasBase requirement

 		GRectNode
 			GTaskNode: Regular task GUI node